How to Journal

 - Regular check-ins to help you pay attention to your triggers for drinking, make plans that work and keep track of your happiness

-- Connection with other members of the Club Soda community through our private Club Soda Slack, a secure private messaging mobile app, so you can keep in touch wherever you are
+- Connection with other members of the Club Soda community through our private Club Soda group on Telegram, a secure private messaging mobile app, so you can keep in touch wherever you are

-- Invitations to our weekly Breathing Space mindfulness meditation and discussion group, so you can share your progress, ask questions and get the support you need.
+- Free access to our Wednesday workshops exploring different aspects of changing your drinking, so you can ask questions and get the support you need.

 The small(ish) print